 But when it comes to building more complex pages, like a landing page, you’re probably going to appreciate the greater flexibility offered by page builders (at least during Gutenberg’s initial release).

 For example, in our comparison between Elementor vs Divi Builder vs Beaver Builder, you can see how the top page builders offer things like:

-- Drag and drop editing
+- Free-form drag and drop editing

 - True multi-column support where you can create any number of columns to drag individual elements into

-- Tons of premade templates
+- Tons of pre-made templates